foodcoop-adam/foodsoft/lib/foodsoft_payorder/README.md

 plugin is used.

 **GroupOrderArticleQuantity** tells when a member has entered a quantity for an article.
-This is extended with a `financial_transaction`.
-When computing order totals, only records with a (paid) transaction are counted.
+This is extended with `confirmed` and a `financial_transaction`.
+When computing order totals, only confirmed records with a (paid) transaction are counted.
 (And when `payorder_remove_unpaid` is set, all other records are even deleted upon closing the order.)

 **GroupOrderArticle** quantity and tolerance are those ordered by the member.
-Result includes only paid articles (or what they actually received after the order is finished).
+Result includes only paid and confirmed articles (or what they actually received after the order is finished).
 See `#calculate_result`.

-**GroupOrder** totals include paid and unpaid articles.
+**GroupOrder** totals include paid, unpaid and unconfirmed articles.
 Payorder uses `Ordergroup#get_available_funds` to find out how much a member needs to pay, which is computed by `GroupOrderArticle#total_prices`.

-**OrderArticle** totals only include paid articles, also when the order is open.
+**OrderArticle** totals only include articles that are paid and confirmed, also when the order is open.
 This allows foodcoops to monitor ordering progress.

-Note that, while the order is open, `GroupOrderArticle#result` only includes paid articles, whereas `GroupOrderArticle#total_prices` includes both paid and unpaid.
+Note that, while the order is open, `GroupOrderArticle#result` only includes articles that are paid and confirmed, whereas `GroupOrderArticle#total_prices` includes all.